micgonzalez/Stout-Global-Investments-Case-Studies/README.md

 # Summary of Skills

 ## Case Study One
 I used the python environment to perform my exploratory data analysis.
-I also used the Pandas, Seaborn, Matplotlib, xgboost, scikit-learn, lightgbm, Numpy packages for case study one.
+I also used the Pandas, Seaborn, Matplotlib, xgboost, scikit-learn, lightgbm, Numpy packages for this case study.

 ## Case Study Two